 The target is those that have allegedly agreed to operate a cartel.
 Whilst companies are not prosecuted, they can be made subject to civil enforcement action.
 If you or your company find yourself facing investigation for allegedly running a cartel, seeking appropriate, skilled legal advice is very important.

-Why do you need an experienced financial crime & regulatory team?
+Why do you need an experienced business crime & regulatory team?

 It will be hugely concerning for you if you are being investigated or, even worse, prosecuted for involvement with cartel activity.
 We will need to assess your options swiftly so that we can offer the best possible advice and help you to take the right next steps.